joeylockie/lockiemedia/AI_PROJECT_LOG.md

 Mouse Wheel Navigation: Added the ability to scroll through months using the mouse wheel on the calendar grid, which involved a change to calendar_main.js.

+Date: 2025-07-28

+Task: Refactor and Enhance the Notes App Editor.

+Goal: To replace the dual-editor (Plain Text/Markdown) system with a single, more intuitive rich text editor.

+Sub-tasks Completed:

+UI Overhaul: Removed the Markdown toggle, view buttons, and the entire Markdown editor from notes.html, leaving only the rich text editor.

+Feature Simplification: Removed the isMarkdown property from noteService.js to simplify the data model.

+Logic Refactor: Updated notes_rendering.js and notes_event_handlers.js to remove all logic related to Markdown and focus solely on the rich text editor.

+Bug Fixes:

+Resolved a persistent bug where the cursor would jump to the beginning of the note when a toolbar button was clicked.

+Fixed a styling issue where lists were not displaying their bullet points or numbers.

+Improved the visual weight of bolded text.

+Feature Removal: Removed the text highlighting feature at the user's request to further simplify the toolbar.

 6. Current Focus / Next Steps
 Current Major Task/Feature Being Worked On: